Fear

 We don’t do well with extended fear.
 All possible adverse events are likely with enough imagination, so we tend to become increasingly fearful of everything if we focus solely on our fears.

-Over time, fear can create a feedback loop that dramatizes everything to the point of obsession.
+When left unattended, fear can create a feedback loop that dramatizes everything to the point of obsession.

 Fighting Fear

+Courage is pushing against fear to accomplish a purpose.
 We find courage when we’re trying to preserve something we love, but can also summon a lesser form of courage out of social shame.

 Most worthwhile endeavors require us to face our fears.
 Over time, if we keep succeeding, we will start noticing that the presence of our fear is also where we can gain the most success.
 Eventually, we’ll start looking for things that scare us because those will create the most significant results.